 1. Can pizza raise your blood sugar?

 Pizzas made from refined flour and loaded with processed cheese and meat are unhealthy for diabetics.
-Such food items can raise blood sugar levels.
+Such food items can raise blood sugar levels, opt for “healthier” pizzas such as thin crust ones with a lot of veggies.

 2. What type of pizza is best for diabetics?